truenas/documentation/content/TrueCommand/SystemManagement/TrueNASConfigManage.md

 To reset a TrueNAS system to a previous configuration, click the <i class="material-icons" aria-hidden="true" title="History">history</i>icon.
 Choose the configuration file to use.
 You must reset the TrueNAS system to apply the configuration changes.

+### Viewing Backups

+Open the TrueCommand Dashboard.

+DashboardView.png

+Click on the system name for a TrueNAS server to open the Single System view.

+DashboardSingleSystemView.png

+Click the **Config Backups** Button to open the config backup window

+### Create a config backup

+ConfigBackupsCreate.png

+### Apply a config backup

+ConfigBackupsList.png

+### Delete a config backup

+ConfigBackupDelete.png